MoHanDada/LabsCheats-EFT-Legend-Cheat/README.md

 # LabsCheats - EFT Legend Cheat -> NOT Tested for latest wipe
+# View our line of undetected cheats at https://labscheats.com

 Kernel made cheat using KDmapper driver, can implement your own mapper if you have it **Please note: This is an older build of one of our cheats that we have discontinued, hence why we have uploaded the source code online for everyone to use**